 During her junior career, Bianca Andreescu won Les Petits As, the world’s biggest tournament for players aged 14 and under, and the Orange Bowl in the U16 category in 2014.
 She made it back-to-back Orange Bowl titles the following year after picking up the trophy in U18.
 Slowed down by injuries and suffering from a fatigue fracture to the foot in 2016, she failed to win a Grand Slam in juniors (semi-finalist at 2016 US Open and 2017 Australian Open).
 However, the pair of her and Carson Branstine clinched the girls’ doubles at the Australian Open and the French Open in 2017, becoming the first Canadian pair to win such a prestigious event.

 What is Andreescu’s net worth?

-Bianca Andreescu has earned more than $7 million in prize money since her pro debut, according to the WTA.
+Bianca Andreescu has earned almost $9 million in prize money since her pro debut, according to the WTA.
 Almost all of that came in 2019 thanks to titles in Indian Wells, Toronto and at the US Open, she was the fourth-highest earner on the tour, trailing only Ash Barty, Simona Halep and Naomi Osaka.